Automated tuning and characterization of single-electron and single-hole transistor charge sensors: Introduction

 \section{Introduction}

-Single-electron transistors (SETs) have demonstrated significant utility as precise charge sensors in various fields such as quantum devices, metrology, and fundamental physics.
-Specific applications include charge and spin state readout in semiconductor spin qubits, for which radio-frequency SETs (RF-SETs) have shown particular effectiveness for fast, high-fidelity readout \cite{RF-SET-Angus, RFSET_qubits}.
-Other examples include realization of quantum current standards \cite{metrology}, and detection of fractional charge excitations in the fractional quantum Hall effect \cite{fractional}.
-In order to act as a charge sensor, an SET must be tuned to an operating point where it is highly sensitive to changes in its surrounding electrostatic environment; this holds true for RF-SETs as well, which require DC tuning prior to RF operation.
-While this tuning can be done heuristically, there have been recent efforts to automate the tuning process of SETs, and semiconductor quantum dot devices in general, in order to speed up experiments and improve reliability \cite{Colloquium_Zwolak_2023}.
+Single-electron transistors (SETs) and single-hole transistors (SHTs) have demonstrated significant utility as precision charge sensors with applications in quantum devices, metrology, and fundamental physics.
+This includes readout of semiconductor spin qubits based on spin-to-charge conversion, for which radio-frequency SETs (RF-SETs) are particularly effective for fast, high-fidelity charge sensing \cite{RF-SET-Angus, RFSET_qubits}.
+Other examples include realization of quantum current standards \cite{metrology}, and detection of fractional charge excitations in the quantum Hall effect \cite{fractional}.
+In order to act as a charge sensor, a SET device must be tuned to an operating point where its conductance is highly sensitive to changes in the local electrostatic environment.
+While sensitivity tuning can be done heuristically, there have been recent efforts efforts to automate tuning of charge sensors and gate-defined quantum dot devices more broadly, in order to speed up experiments and improve reliability \cite{Colloquium_Zwolak_2023}.

-Different automation protocols have targeted various phases of the tuning process, often focusing on tuning quantum dots for operation as spin qubits.
-Some techniques \cite{McJunkin:2021ros, Darulov__2020} place emphasis on initialization of devices following cool-down, which encompasses establishing a suitable range of gate voltages for two-dimensional electron gas (2DEG) formation, tunnel barrier pinch-off, and forming the desired number of quantum dots in the system.
-Further tuning would then involve adjusting the number of charges on each dot as desired \cite{Baart_2016, Yon_2024, Moon_2020}, in addition to setting up virtual gating, and fine tuning the dots and sensors for operating qubits \cite{PhysRevApplied.23.014072, schuff2024fullyautonomoustuningspin}.
+Different automation protocols have targeted various phases of the tuning process, often with an end goal of tuning quantum dots for operation as spin qubits.
+Initialization methods establish a suitable range of gate voltages for conducting channel formation, tunnel barrier pinch-off, and forming the desired number of quantum dots in the system \cite{McJunkin:2021ros, Darulov__2020}.
+Further tuning involves adjusting the number of charges on each dot \cite{Baart_2016, Yon_2024, Moon_2020}, setting up virtual gating, and fine tuning for qubit manipulation and readout \cite{Schuff2026Autonomous}.